xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

 pdf:pagenumber
 ~~~~~~~~~~~~~~

 Prints current page number.
-The argument "example" defines the space the
+The argument ``example`` defines the space the
-page number will require e.g. "00".
+page number will require, e.g. ``"00"``: it is what the line is measured with
+until the number is known.
+It is only read when it is written down, and it is
+what stays on the page in the one place a page number cannot resolve, inside a
+table cell.

 pdf:pagecount
 ~~~~~~~~~~~~~